npwaters/flowtomation/partB/test_files/README.txt

 		Flow with service configured will be skipped

-17. Mandatory field verification failure - missing 'name' field
+17. Mandatory field verification failure - missing 'name' field Expected result:
+		Log error
+		do not load service
+		Flow with service configured will be skipped
 18. Service received/sent data without input/output configuration
 	note: use test file 8 for this test
+		Expected result:
+			Log error
+			exit flow